KiT-Maverik/svitlo/README.md

 ### Privileges

 - Early access to experimental models, internal tools, evolving architectures.
-- Direct proximity to where AI is changing — not as a user, but as a witness to the shift.
+- Direct proximity to where AI is changing — not as a witness to the shift, but as a catalyst.
 - No obligation.
 This isn’t work.
 It’s symbolic weight.
 A signal.
 A space among peers — **for the first time**.
 - Full set of AI tools for free — not as a perk, but as a catalyst.